-Credit Bank Group PLC Annual Report and Financial Statement 2023 provides a balanced and comprehensive view of the Group's performance as part of our continuous efforts to enhance disclosure and keep our stakeholders well informed.
-The reporting period covered is from 1 January 2023 to 31 December 2023.
+This report provides a balanced and comprehensive view of the Group's performance as part of our continuous efforts to enhance disclosure and keep our stakeholders well informed.
+Our report covers the period from 1 January 2024 to 31 December 2024, is our primary report to our investors, and contains information relevant to other stakeholders.